Save big (up to $1,875) on small business tools with our free membership, business.com+

 4. Recruiting and onboarding

 Recruiting can be a full-time job in itself.
-The best way to keep a constant stream of qualified candidates in the pipeline is through networking and getting involved in your industry’s local community.
-You can also set up an employee referral program and reward employees for any candidate who is hired.
+The best way to keep a constant stream of qualified candidates in your pipeline is through networking and involvement in your industry’s local community.
+You can also set up an employee referral program and reward employees for any hired candidate.
 Business-to-business social media sites like LinkedIn are also valuable tools to help recruit candidates in multiple industries.

 5. Employee compensation and benefits

-Comprehensive employee compensation and benefits plans can be great recruiting and retention tools.
-Use strategic salary benchmarking to create fair and competitive compensation plans for each position in your organization.
+Comprehensive employee compensation plans can be great recruiting and retention tools.
+Use strategic salary benchmarking to create fair and competitive compensation packages for each position in your organization.
 Be sure to review these wages annually to adjust for inflation or raises.
+Payscale’s 2024 “Salary Budget Survey” found that employers are commonly budgeting for increases of 3.5 percent.

-Your employee benefits package will also be critical for attracting and retaining employees.
-The most popular employee benefits fall into five categories: health and wellness; financial well-being; work-life balance; professional development; and diversity, equity, and inclusion.
+Employee benefits management is also critical for attracting and retaining employees.
+The most popular employee benefits fall into five categories:

-While there is no legal mandate to provide paid time off to employees, there are some regulations around policies if you do provide the benefit.
+While there is no legal mandate to provide paid time off to employees, there are some regulations around policies if you do offer this benefit.
 Because PTO is considered earned wages, be sure to familiarize yourself with your state’s PTO regulations.

 FYIDid you know

-Employers are legally required to offer some employee benefits, such as family and medical leave, health insurance and unemployment insurance.
+Employers may be legally required to offer some employee benefits, such as family and medical leave, health insurance and unemployment insurance.

 6. Payroll